Carnival Adventure: Pacific Adventure

-Service

 In October 2018, P&O unveiled the inaugural schedule for Pacific Adventure, with cruises of various lengths from Australian ports, visiting New Zealand, Fiji, Papua New Guinea, and other destinations in Oceania, beginning in October 2020.
 However, the COVID-19 pandemic led P&O to halt its operations, and this delayed the ship's debut until 2022.
-Australian cruises were suspended in March 2020, with the ban finally being lifted on April 17 2022.
+Australian cruises were suspended in March 2020, with the ban finally being lifted on 17 April 2022.
 The ship was transferred in October 2020, but she did not enter service until 2022 because of the COVID-19 pandemic.

 Golden Princess transitioned into P&O's fleet in 2022 as Pacific Adventure, her guest capacity has been increased to 2,636, with modifications including the addition of five-berth cabins.
 P&O also invited the public to contribute suggestions in order to design a more family-oriented experience on the ship.
-Other new features will consist of a new adults-only lounge space and a recreational park.
-The ship has been renovated in Trieste, Italy.
+New features added consisted of a new adults-only lounge space and a recreational park.
+Renovations were completed in Trieste in fall 2021.